I am dying and I am incurably in love with living

 The 23rd December 2015 was a day like no other, the day I have never ever felt more alive, the day my love affair with living took on a whole new dimension, the day I could, for the first time, hear my clock ticking.
 The day I was told that I had cancer, the day I realised that I was not going to live forever.

 Is Life a gift?

-He fought and he fought again and again right up until he died.
-He never admitted (to himself) that he would die.
-Everytime we spoke he would tell me about the latest trial he had identified, always planning for the future, death was not an option.
+He never admitted (accepted) that he would die.
+Every time we spoke he would tell me about the latest trial he had identified, always planning for a future.
+Death was not an option.
 I don’t think (near the end) his denial did him, or his loved ones any favours.

 I still think about how angry and disappointed (in him) his close friend was about the way his best friend had dealt with his own death, more specifically, how he had conducted himself for the remainder of his life.

 Has this had any influence on how I will deal with my own death, the rest of my life?
 It has certainly made me consider many things, some that I didn’t expect and, it has partly stimulated the creation of my own blog.

 However, the main reason for this blog is to allow my voice to be heard after I have gone.
 For anybody to revisit ‘me’ should they wish – as in my grandson and any future grandchildren, lets face it they will not be able to ‘ask me’ directly!